What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 In her early book Food Addiction – The Body Knows (1993), Kay Sheppard describes addiction as a metabolic imbalance which requires lifelong recovery maintenance.
 My lived experience echoes this; while I consider myself healed in that the addiction is dormant, the biology of addiction remains and I’m unable to eat processed foods in moderation.
 I maintain peace through abstinence from specific trigger foods and food behaviour, and a strong commitment to a recovery lifestyle and self-care.

 As Dr. Claire Wilcox notes in Rewire your Food-Addicted Brain (2025), every person is different.
-Whether your experience of addiction is that of an innate and long-standing brain adaptation or a behaviour acquired later in life, a ground-breaking study points to treatment pathways which include education, community support, skills building and whole food eating: There is a solution!
+Whether your experience of addiction is that of an innate and long-standing brain adaptation or a behaviour acquired later in life, a ground-breaking study points to treatment pathways for food addiction which include education, community support, skills building and whole food eating: There is a solution!

 References & Further Reading